11 Jun Can Yoga Reverse Osteoporosis?

 I tend to emphasize the breadth and depth of those benefits, which impact our fracture risk, mobility, and quality of life.
 I’ll write another blog about those soon, but if you take any of my classes I share a lot about them.

-I tell you all this because you can find many videos online about how to do Dr. Fishman’s 12 poses (in fact I have one too).
+I tell you all this because you can find many videos online about how to do Dr. Fishman’s 12 poses (in fact I have a couple here is one.)
 But I want to emphasize that there is nothing particularly magical about the 12 poses themselves.
 The value to our bones comes in how they are done (e.g., attention to alignment and duration of holding them for about 30 seconds – i.e. focus and presence – i.e. – yoga!)
 So we can extrapolate beyond the 12 poses to practice other poses with similar intention (as Dr. Fishman, himself, is doing now in his own classes.)

 The beauty of the 12 poses is that they do indeed provide us with a nice, solid template for a practice for our bones – especially if we can work on doing it daily!

 The study headline says it takes 12 minutes to do these 12 poses, so how do you get to such a succinct practice?

 And I feel there is even more value to get from learning to practice yoga not just putting ourselves into the postures.
 This is what I offer in my classes.

 Try my 12+ Poses for Bone Health: Step by Step course.

 I take you through the 12 poses studied by Dr. Fishman so you can learn how to do them well for your own body and practice yoga.